caindy/caindy.github.io/_drafts/hyperobjects-arch-style.md

 Consider services like IFTTT or Zapier that enable non-trivial workflows to be built from simple webhook technologies.
-Our enterprise architectures should be at least as accomodating, allowing reactivity across various silos.
+Our enterprise architectures should be at least as accommodating, allowing reactivity across various silos.

 At the application level, new requirements usually mean we need to present novel and disparate data, effecting new operations in myriad contexts.
 Technologies